wiremoons/systemp/README.md

 ## Building 'systemp'

-Nim support many operating systems and hardware platforms, but this particular program will only work on a Linux based system as it uses the `/proc` file system to obtain the current CPU temperature.
+Nim supports many operating systems and hardware platforms, but this particular program will only work on a Linux based system as it uses the `/proc` file system to obtain the current CPU temperature.